u-boot/u-boot/tools/binman/binman.rst

     size if requested.

 no-expanded:
-    By default binman substitutes entries with expanded versions if available, so that a `u-boot` entry type turns into `u-boot-expanded`, for example.
+    By default, binman substitutes entries with expanded versions if available, so that a `u-boot` entry type turns into `u-boot-expanded`, for example.
 The `--no-expanded` command-line option disables this globally.
 The `no-expanded` property disables this just for a single entry.
-Put the `no-expanded` boolean property in the node to select this behaviour.
+Put the `no-expanded` boolean property in the node to select this behavior.

 optional:
     External blobs are normally required to be present for the image to be built (but see `External blobs`_).
-This properly allows an entry to be optional, so that when it is cannot be found, this problem is ignored and an empty file is used for this blob.
+This properly allows an entry to be optional, so that when it cannot be found, this problem is ignored and an empty file is used for this blob.
 This should be used only when the blob is entirely optional and is not needed for correct operation of the image.
     Note that missing, optional blobs do not produce a non-zero exit code from binman, although it does show a warning about the missing external blob.

 insert-template:
-    This is not strictly speaking an entry property, since it is processed early in Binman before the entries are read.
+    This is not an entry property, since it is processed early in Binman before the entries are read.
 It is a list of phandles of nodes to include in the current (target) node.
 For each node, its subnodes and their properties are brought into the target node.
 See Templates_ below for